-Sadly, many cat owners either refuse to believe their cat could or would kill a bird or other animal because of its sweet disposition, or because it is well fed.
+Sadly, many cat owners refuse to believe their cat could or would kill a bird or other animal, either because of its sweet disposition or because it is well fed.
 The facts are that domestic cats retain their hunting instinct, and even well-fed cats kill wildlife.
-Putting a bell on a cat's collar does not help, as unfortunately, wild animals do not necessarily associate the ringing of a bell with imminent danger.
+While an anti-predator device (e.g., bell on a collar) may help reduce a cat's predation impact somewhat, it does not eliminate cat predation and will not protect all vulnerable wildlife (e.g., chicks in the nest).